ophqian/Data-Visualization-U3/README.md

 If you want to utilize the visualization tool independently, please visit the web application realized through hugging face: https://huggingface.co/spaces/asdf654/panel_dv

 ### Presentation
-A pdf format of our presentation slides can be found in the files.
+You can find a pdf format of our presentation slides in the files where we concluded our project details and our major insights about the graphs.
-</br>A video presentation of our project can be found through the Youtube channel link sent to the professor.
+</br>A video presentation of our project can be also found through the Youtube channel link sent to the professor.